SaiPrahladh/Personal-Portfolio/content/authors/admin/_index.md

 highlight_name: false
 email: ""
 ---
 I am an engineer at Samsung Semiconductor INC with a strong background in designing scalable solutions leveraging Large Language Models (LLMs) and deep learning frameworks such as PyTorch and TensorFlow.
-My expertise spans developing end-to-end systems, from user-friendly interfaces to inference server backend, with a focus on Generative AI and applications.
+My expertise spans developing end-to-end systems, from user-friendly interfaces to inference server backend, with a focus on Generative AI applications.
 I am an Electrical and Computer Engineering graduate with my Master's degree from Carnegie Mellon University.
 My interests are in exploring the spheres of Machine Learning, Deep Learning and Computer vision.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "https://github.com/SaiPrahladh/Personal-Portfolio/blob/master/assets/media/demo_resume.pdf" "newtab" >}}resume{{< /staticref >}}.